Grade Level: 8 (7-9)

 Tension and Compression Forces

 Two key types of forces involved in building any structure are tension and compression.
 Every material has the ability to hold up to a certain amount of tension and a certain amount of compression.
 A tension force is one that pulls materials apart.
 A compression force is one that squeezes material together.
 Some materials are better able to withstand compression, some are better able to resist tension, and others are good to use when both compression and tension are present.
 For example, if you pull on a strong rope, it can support a large amount of tension.
 If you push on a rope, it cannot resist compression very well, and just bends.
 Marshmallows are an example of a material that is easily compressible, but pulls apart under a great amount of tension.
 From these examples, it is clear that materials may bend or stretch when under a compressive or tensile force.
+Refer to the associated activity Leaning Tower of Pasta for students to illustrate these forces by building their own structures using spaghetti and marshmallows.

 When two people sit on a seesaw, is the metal bar between the two seats experiencing compressive or tensile stress?
 This is a trick question!
 A "bar in bending" experiences both compressive and tensile stresses!
-To visualize this, grab a phone book and bend it down (see Figure 1).
-When you do this, the phone book materials "want" to return to their normal state of rest, so it feels like the top pages try to pull your fingers together because they are in tension and the bottom pages push your fingers apart because they are in compression.
-The bending phone book experiences compressive and tensile stress, just like a seesaw bar that is being bent!
+To visualize this, grab a paperback book and bend it down (see Figure 1).
+When you do this, the book materials "want" to return to their normal state of rest, so it feels like the top pages try to pull your fingers together because they are in tension and the bottom pages push your fingers apart because they are in compression.
+The bending book experiences compressive and tensile stress, just like a seesaw bar that is being bent!

-With the bending phone book, the greatest tensile and compressive stresses occur on the outer covers; the direction of these forces can be seen with the red arrows in Figure 1.
-The neutral axis or layer runs along the middle of the book between the red arrows, as if it was the middle page in the phone book.
+With the bending book, the greatest tensile and compressive stresses occur on the outer covers; the direction of these forces can be seen with the red arrows in Figure 1.
+The neutral axis or layer runs along the middle of the book between the red arrows, as if it was the middle page in the book.
 Amazingly, this axis experiences zero stresses while bending!
 This has practical applications.
 For example, if you ever need to drill a hole in a support beam, like the ones along the ceiling in your basement, drill in the center of the beam where there are no stresses (see Figure 2).

 The diagram in Figure 2 shows the effect on the beam when a heavy weight is placed on it, causing both tension and compression in the beam.
 The weight causes compression on the top of the beam as it squeezes together, and causes tensile stress on the bottom side of the beam where it is pulled apart.
 The beam shortens on the top due to compression, and elongates on the bottom due to tension.
 With this in mind, what would happen if the beam had an even heavier weight placed on it?
 In this case, the forces would exert a greater amount of tension and compression on the beam, and if the forces were too great, the material would not be able to handle the stress and it would break in half.